BigMike502/LizenbyPortfolio/README.md

         #### Phone - All the photos are in 1 columb with a break for the paragraphs.
         #### tablet - They are splitting the page 50% between one another.  used NthChild to balance out the padding between them all.
         #### desktop - I made the 1st photo 100% width and made all the other 33.33% width so they are sharing the space.

+    ### Contact Me (Styles.css Line:XXX)
+        The Form has 2 diffrent scales and is also centered thoughout.
+        Phone has a width of 21rem for the phone and the tablet and the desktop have a width of 35rem.
+I did not want to use %'s with the form because it just did not look wright. between Javascipt and css I will be making a verification script for the form.

     ### Footer (Styles.css Line:XXX)